Projects

 Collaboration

 AusArray is a collaboration initiated by academia with support from ANSIR and AuScope.
-Geoscience Australia leads and funds this project activity in collaboration with State and Territory geological surveys, universities, particularly the Australian National University, Macquarie University, the University of Tasmania and other research organisations.
+Geoscience Australia leads and funds this project activity in collaboration with state and territory geological surveys, universities, particularly the Australian National University, Macquarie University, the University of Tasmania and other research organisations.